Can you get pregnant on the birth control pill?

 Not taking the pill at the same time each day

 The contraceptive pill is designed to be taken at or around the same time each day to ensure that it can maintain hormone levels.
-Certain traditional progestogen-only pills suchs as Noriday or Micronor have a strict 3 hour window to take the pill in each day, desogestrel containing POPs such as Cerelle or Cerazette have a 12 hour window to take it in, where as drospirenone containing POPs have a 24 hour window .
+Certain traditional progestogen-only pills such as Noriday or Micronor have a strict 3 hour window to take the pill in each day, desogestrel containing POPs such as Cerelle or Cerazette have a 12 hour window to take it in, where as the drospirenone containing POP known as Slynd has a 24 hour window .

 Not starting a new pack straight away